Kanchenjunga BC to Makalu BC GHT

 Camping

-Today we do a day walk from Langmale Kharka up to Makalu Base Camp and back to Langmale Kharka.
+Today we do a day walk from Langmale Kharka up to Makalu Base Camp and back to Yangle Kharka.
 We follow the Barun valley up to Sherson and the impressive South-East ridge of Mount Makalu comes into view.
 As we approach Base Camp we see the immense south face of the mountain.

 Walking 15km (6 to 7 hours)